Google OAuth clients that request certain sensitive OAuth scopes are subject to verification by Google.

 The number of users who can authorize an app via the unverified app flow is capped to limit possible abuse.
-This cap does not apply to verified apps.
+See OAuth application user limits for details.

-You can request a review of the OAuth client used by your app and its Cloud project.
-Once your app is verified at the end of this review, your users will no longer see the unverified app screen.
+You can request a verification of the OAuth client used by your app and its associated Cloud Platform (GCP) project.
+Once your app is verified, your users will no longer see the unverified app screen.
 In addition, your app will no longer be subject to the user cap.

-In order to submit your OAuth client for review and verification, you must:
+In order to submit your OAuth client for verification, you must satisfy the following requirements:

-- In the Apps Script editor, select File > Project properties > Scopes.
-Make a note of all the scopes your script project uses.
+- In the Apps Script project, click Overview .
+Under Project OAuth Scopes, copy the scopes that your script project uses.